RK-41/RK-41/README.md

 ## Hi there 👋

-I'm a final year B.Tech CSE undergraduate with a passion for web development.
+I'm a B.Tech CSE graduate with a passion for web development.
 I'm excited to be here on GitHub and eager to learn from the amazing developer community.

 Currently, I'm honing my skills in NextJS, ReactJS & NodeJS.
 I'm also interested in exploring different web technologies.

 Looking forward to contributing and collaborating on open-source projects!

 Feel free to check out my profile and connect!

+## My Portfolios

+<a href='https://portfolio31-rk-41s-projects.vercel.app/' alt='latest portfolio' target='_blank'>New Portfolio Website</a>
+<a href='https://rajan-kumar.vercel.app/' alt='portfolio' target='_blank'>Previous Portfolio Website</a>

 ###